singhkailash9/todoJS/README.md

 # todoJS
-A To-Do list using pure HTML, CSS and JavaScript.
+A To-Do list built for Oasis Infobyte Internship using pure HTML, CSS and JavaScript.
 Tasks are added using HTML table.